mushakushi/game-development-reference/README.md

 To pull the latest changes from a submodule for the firs time use `git submodule update --init --recursive --remote`, after which use: `git pull --recurse-submodules`.

-To push a commit to a submodule, you'll need to `cd` into each sumbodule, from which you can issue git commands on that repository as usual.
+To push a commit to a submodule, you'll need to `cd` into each submodule, from which you can issue git commands on that repository as usual.
 Alternatively, you can use [this command](https://stackoverflow.com/a/72219242/25169483):
 ```bash
 git submodule foreach "git add . && git commit -m <commit-message> && git push"
 ```